mrmacright/Metal-HUD-Mobile-Config/README.md

 6. Click "List Devices" to view connected devices

-- For errors see # TROUBLESHOOTING
+- For errors see # Troubleshooting
 - Once device is paired successfully you can do all this wirelessly!

 7. Click a device in the list to automatically fill in the “Device Identifier.”